utmlibrary/toolkit/instagram.markdown

 ### 2.1 Tutorials <a name="tutorials"></a>

-There are also some useful tutorials on how to use twarc by several libraries with a focus on digital research:
+There are also some useful tutorials on how to use instagram-scraper by several libraries with a focus on digital research: